mgoellnitz/trackdown/issues.md

 _Note_

-This seems to be hard to accomplish with GIT, since there is only a `pre-push` hook available and we would need a `post-push` hook to get the right timing after the changes have been reflected in the remote issue tracking system.
+This seems to be hard to accomplish with GIT, since there is only a `pre-push` hook available, and we would need a `post-push` hook to get the right timing after the changes have been reflected in the remote issue tracking system.